 Materials like a beading mat or hand towel are essential to keep your seed beads in place.
-The best part is your needle won’t stick onto the fabric and the beads stay high on the exterior with its thick and foam-like texture.
+The best part is your needle won’t stick to the fabric and the beads stay high on the exterior with their thick and foam-like texture.

 Beeswax is somewhat traditionally applied to coat the threads.
 This is to keep your strings less vulnerable to tangling or having accidental knots.

 Where to Buy Miyuki Beads Jewelry？